Picasso-Wang/Oneplus/README.md

 # Oneplus
-This repository is for Oneplus project, including deghost, deblur and denoise
+This repository is for Oneplus project, including deghost, deblur and denoise.